Can you divorce when one partner suffers from mental illness or incapacity?

 A divorce can be granted by a Sheriff Court or the Court of Session.
 The only basis a divorce can be pronounced is as a result of the marriage breaking down ‘irretrievably’.
 This can be established by one of the following facts:

-- If the couple have not lived together as husband and wife for a period in excess of two years (no consent is required from the other spouse).
+(4) If the couple has not lived together as husband and wife for a period in excess of two years (no consent is required from the other spouse).

 Simplified Divorce or Ordinary Divorce procedure?